 New Jersey Power of Attorney Forms

-The New Jersey Power of Attorney Forms are legal forms that carry the purpose of delegating decision-making powers from one party, known as the “principal”, to another party, named the “agent”.
-Powers can be assigned based upon the principal’s finances, property, children, health, taxes, and much more.
+New Jersey power of attorney forms provide a person (the principal) with a way of granting decision-making powers to a person they trust (their agent).
+Powers can be assigned based upon the principal’s finances, property, children, health, taxes, and more.
 By using a limited type of agreement, the principal can essentially assign any power they wish (even if a POA wouldn’t typically be required), such as permission to walk their dog or collect their mail.
+Once completed, the POA will need to be signed and notarized, with some forms requiring notarization as well.

 Laws & Signing Requirements